verbb/element-index-defaults/README.md

 <img src="https://github.com/verbb/element-index-defaults/blob/master/screenshots/settings.png">

-Element Index Defaults is a Craft CMS plugin the help set useful defaults for your element indexes.
+Element Index Defaults is a Craft CMS plugin to help set useful defaults for your element indexes.
 This only sets the default columns on element indexes - you can still use the small 'cog' icon to edit table columns on a per-source basis as normal.

 Supported Elements:
 - Assets